Salonianand-jpg/Task-2/README.md

 # Task-2

 Step 1: Data Collection
-I collected a dataset with detailed information about "Spotify Features".
+I collected a dataset with detailed information about "SpotifyFeatures".
 The dataset included fields like genre, artist name, track name, popularity, acousticness, energy, danceability, valence, loudness, tempo, and time signature.

 Step 2: Data Cleaning and Preparation
 I used Power Query in Power BI to clean the dataset by: